 Santa Claus had a decision to make.
 If he went back to the North Pole, carrying Blitzen on his sleigh, there is no way he would have time to deliver all his presents to all of the children all over the world in one night.
 This could have been the first time ever that some children did not receive their presents in time for Christmas.

 Imagine the Mulready family’s surprise when they heard a knock on the door in the very early hours of Christmas morning.
 None other than Santa Claus was standing at the front door, covered in snow flakes.
 He asked if the Mulready’s could help him out.
 “There’s been an accident in Scotland', he said glumly, 'Would they be kind enough to take Blitzen in and nurse him back to health as he just couldn’t go on?'
 The Mulready's didn’t need any time to decide.
 The decision was made there and then – they would do whatever it took to bring Blitzen back to health.

-As it transpired, it took nearly twelve months to get Blitzen back to full fitness and it was only in early December 2011, that Santa Claus came back to collect Blitzen - just in the time for this Christmas.
+As it transpired, it took nearly twelve months to get Blitzen back to full fitness and it was only in early December of this year, that Santa Claus came back to collect Blitzen - just in the time for this Christmas.